Plasma, Matter, and the Projection of Reality:

-In the previous blog, we discussed the four states of matter: solids, liquids, gases, and plasma.
+In part I, we discussed the four states of matter: solids, liquids, gases, and plasma.
 Plasma is made of suspended positively and negatively charged subatomic particles that, when separated from one another, create electromagnetic fields of attraction and repulsion, similar to a magnet.
 With plasma comprising as much as 99% of all matter, you’d have to ask yourself the question:

 Why is there so much of it in the universe?

 Before we continue, there are three main points I want you to consider regarding waves and wave frequencies:

 1) Frequency and wavelengths are in a constant inverse relationship.

 The longer the wavelength, the slower the frequency; the shorter the wavelength, the faster the frequency.
 As an example, radio waves have a slower frequency and longer wavelength than x-rays, which have a faster frequency and a shorter wavelength.

 2) All waves carry information.

 Continuing with our analogy, radio waves carry embedded information that can be decoded by a radio receiver and transduced into your favorite song.